Probate Q&A Series

 2. Transfer on Death Deed (TOD Deed)

 North Carolina law now allows a “Transfer on Death Deed.”
-Under G.S.
-47-41 (Transfer on Death Deed), a property owner can name beneficiaries who automatically inherit the real estate at death.
+Under Article 11 of Chapter 31 (Transfer on Death Deed), a property owner can name beneficiaries who automatically inherit the real estate at death.
 The deed must be recorded before death and meet statutory formalities.
 If your parents executed a valid TOD deed naming siblings, the house bypasses probate.

 3. Affidavit Procedures for Small Estates

 North Carolina offers a simplified process for small estates under G.S.
-28A-13-2 (Affidavit for Collection) and G.S.
-28A-13-3 (Authority to Transfer).
-However, these rules apply only to personal property and limited transfers of real estate valued at no more than $100,000 when no ancillary administration exists.
-Full probate remains necessary for larger estates.
+28A-25-1 (Affidavit for Collection) and G.S.
+28A-25-6 (Authority to Transfer).
+However, these rules apply only to personal property and do not transfer title to real estate.
+Full probate or other proper title procedures remain necessary for a house.

 4. Intestate Succession

-If your parents died without a valid will, North Carolina’s intestacy statutes (G.S.
-29-1, Descent and Distribution) determine heirs.
-Siblings inherit only if no surviving spouse, descendants, parents or grandparents exist.
-Even then, intestate property generally requires probate to transfer title.
+If your parents died without a valid will, North Carolina’s intestacy statutes (Chapter 29, Descent and Distribution) determine heirs.
+Siblings inherit only if no surviving spouse, descendants, or parents exist.
+Even then, intestate property may still require estate administration to address title and administration issues.

 Key Takeaways

-• Without a joint tenancy or a valid Transfer on Death Deed, real estate typically requires probate in North Carolina.
+• Without a joint tenancy or a valid Transfer on Death Deed, real estate typically does not pass by beneficiary designation in North Carolina, and estate administration may still be needed.

 • Joint tenancy with right of survivorship passes title automatically upon death.

-• Transfer on Death Deeds under G.S.
-47-41 let owners name beneficiaries to bypass probate.
+• Transfer on Death Deeds under Article 11 of Chapter 31 let owners name beneficiaries to bypass probate.

-• Small estate affidavits cover limited real property scenarios but do not replace full probate for most homes.
+• Small estate affidavits cover personal property but do not replace full probate or other proper title procedures for most homes.

-• Intestate succession rules govern transfers when no will exists, but probate remains necessary.
+• Intestate succession rules govern transfers when no will exists, and estate administration may still be necessary.

 Next Steps